cr0hn/golismero-legacy/plugins/testing/scan/openvas_plugin/README.md

 ## 3 - Done

-Now we a pickled database called: **openvas.db**
+Now we have a pickled database called: **openvas.db**

-# How to it works?
+# How does it work?

-OpenVAS generator has a rules files.
-This files contains the expressions to find and correlate OpenVAS plugins with GoLismero data model.
+OpenVAS generator produces a rules file.
+This file contains the expressions to find and correlate OpenVAS plugins with the GoLismero data model.

-The setup.py will find in their directory and load all files called "rules_*json", that contains rules.
+The setup.py script will search in the specified directory and load all files called "rules_*json", containing the rules.

-# Available types of vulns
+# Available types of vulnerabilities

-Each vulnerability has their type, to be easily to classified by te OpenVAS plugin.
+Each vulnerability has its type, in order to be classified by the OpenVAS plugin.
 Available types are:

  * platform
  * software